Long Beach Naval Shipyard: Pacific Reserve Fleet, Long Beach

 Pacific Reserve Fleet, Long Beach was opened at Long Beach Naval Shipyard for use as part of the United States Navy reserve fleets, also called a mothball fleet.
 The Pacific Reserve Fleet, Long Beach was used to store the now many surplus ships after World War II.
 Some ships in the Pacific Reserve Fleet, Long Beach were reactivated for the Korean War and Vietnam War.
 At its closing the ships stored at Pacific Reserve Fleet, Long Beach were either scrapped or moved to other reserve fleets.
 Three ships reactivated for the Korean War were three minesweepers on March 1, 1952 the: USS Competent (AM-316), USS Gladiator (AM-319) and USS Devastator (AM-318).
-USS Bucyrus Victory (AK-234) was place in the fleet in August 1969 and sold for scrapping the same year.
+USS Bucyrus Victory (AK-234) was placed in the fleet in August 1969 and sold for scrapping the same year.
 The USS Isle Royale (AD-29) was laid in the fleet and used as the headquarters of the Pacific Reserve Fleet, Long Beach, in June 1962 she was put back in service for the Vietnam War.